Economy of Indianapolis: Shopping malls

 Castleton Square is a super-regional mall located on the city's northeast side.
 Castleton opened in 1972 as the largest enclosed shopping mall in Indiana, boasting 1381533 sqft of gross leasable area, 130 stores, including five anchor tenants.

-Located in downtown Indianapolis, Circle Centre is a regional mall that opened in 1995 with a gross leasable area of about 730,000 sqft over four floors.
-In recent years, Circle Centre has struggled with the departures of its two anchor tenants.

-The Fashion Mall at Keystone opened on the city's north side in 1973 and has since become the region's upscale shopping destination, boasting 120 specialty stores and restaurants covering 710,587 sqft of gross leasable area.
+The nearby Fashion Mall at Keystone opened on the city's north side in 1973 and has since become the region's upscale shopping destination, boasting 120 specialty stores and restaurants covering 710,587 sqft of gross leasable area.

 Glendale Town Center, also on the city's north side, opened in 1958 as the region's first suburban shopping mall.
 The center was designed by famed shopping mall architect Victor Gruen.
 After years of diminishing revenue and competition from nearby Castleton and The Fashion Mall, Glendale was largely remodeled into an open-air power center in the mid-2000s, covering 393002 sqft of gross leasable area.

-Located on the northwest side of the city, the 1200000 sqft Lafayette Square opened in 1968 as a super-regional mall but has experienced decline since the mid-2000s.
-In 2020, Lafayette Square was 60% occupied after the departure of several national anchor tenants.

 Washington Square, located on the city's far east side, is a super-regional mall opened in 1974.
 Similar to Lafayette Square, Washington Square has experienced the loss of several national anchor tenants and declining performance in recent years.
 The mall covers 965000 sqft of gross leasable area and a single occupied anchor tenant.

 Other major shopping malls in the region include lifestyle centers Clay Terrace (2004) and Hamilton Town Center (2008) to the north of Indianapolis in Hamilton County; super-regional mall Greenwood Park (1967) to the south in Johnson County; and lifestyle center The Shops at Perry Crossing (2005) in Hendricks County to the southwest of Indianapolis.

+Former shopping malls include Circle Centre (1995–2025) in downtown's Wholesale District, Eastgate (1957–2004), and Lafayette Square (1968–2022).